 Parosmia

-It’s commonly experienced by people who are recovering their sense of smell following loss from a virus or injury, and seems to be a normal part of the recovery process in most people.
+Parosmia is the term used for an abnormality or distortion of smell.
+It is commonly experienced by people recovering their sense of smell following loss from a virus or injury, and appears to be a normal part of the recovery process for most people.

-Parosmia is not harmful in itself, and it is usually a temporary condition, although it can continue for many weeks.
+The condition is not harmful in itself and is usually temporary, though it can continue for many weeks or months.

-But the symptoms of parosmia are no fun.
-They can seriously affect eating patterns and diet as people seek to avoid foods that trigger foul smells.
-They can even affect relationships with others, and lead to feelings of low mood or depression.
-AbScent has lots of resources to help you through this difficult time.
+The symptoms can seriously affect eating patterns as people try to avoid foods that trigger foul smells.
+They can also affect relationships and lead to low mood or depression.
+The information and links on this page are here to help.

 Parosmia triggers

-Everyone with parosmia has a slightly different experience, but some smells seem to act as triggers for most people:
+Everyone with parosmia has a slightly different experience, but some smells are common triggers:

 • Coffee